rore/json2flot/README.md

 	path : [ "timers", "API.get" ],
 	metric : "mean",
 	label : "Avg Get latency",
-	// calculate an avarage of the metric values from the separate results operation : "avg"
+        // calculate an average of the metric values from the separate results operation : "avg"
 }
 ```